3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Sunset Cruise

 End the day with a sunset cruise or, at the very least, end your day by the water.
-Fort Myers is known for their incredible sunsets since they are located on the west coast.
-You will be sure to enjoy a few stunning sunsets with your 3 days in Fort Myers.
+The city is known for its incredible sunsets since they are located on the west coast.
+You will be sure to enjoy a few stunning sunsets during your trip.

 Sunsets in Fort Myers

-During your second day in Fort Myers, you will be visiting the beaches.
+During your second day, you will be visiting the beaches.
 Some of the things you will do today include:

 • Dolphin Tour (optional)